ChenweWu/personal-website/content/publication/example8/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: Submitted to ARVO 2023, In preparation for *Nature Communications*
+publication: Accepted to MICCAI 2023 Fairness of AI in Medical Imaging
-publication_short: Submitted to ARVO 2023, In preparation for *Nature Communications*
+publication_short: Accepted to MICCAI 2023 Fairness of AI in Medical Imaging

 tags: []